 80-100 Word Objectives Overview:

-Our objective is to complete and calibrate a hydrological and sediment transport model of the Wax Lake Delta using the Delft3D modeling software suite, remotely-sensed data and in situ data.
+Our objective is to complete and calibrate a hydrological and sediment transport model of the Wax Lake Delta using the Delft3D modeling software suite, remotely-sensed data, and in situ data.
 The model will enable researchers to predict the future extent of the delta and better understand why the area is experiencing aggregation.
 The modeled results will provide crucial data to coastal scientists and managers in understanding the conditions necessary for land development in shallow deltas as well as offer insight into how to direct coastal restoration projects in areas of Louisiana where coastal marshes are eroding.

 Abstract:

-Erosion, land subsidence and sea level rise along the Louisiana coast has led to 4900 km2 of land loss since the 1930's.
+Erosion, land subsidence, and sea level rise along the Louisiana coast have led to 4900 km2 of land loss since the 1930's.
 It is estimated that Louisiana has the potential to lose an additional 4500 km2 over the next 50 years if no restoration action is taken.
 While most of the Louisiana coast is eroding, the Wax Lake Delta has continued to grow at a rate of approximately 5 km2 per year since the 1970's.
 Currently, labor intensive boat-based surveys are conducted to understand the delta building dynamics at Wax Lake.
-There have been a number of studies on the natural processes that contribute to this growth but many of these studies lack tested models.
-We used remotely-sensed and in situ data as well as Deltares Delft3D modeling software to model water flow and sediment transport in the delta, and calibrated the model using AirSWOT data.
-Model outputs will be used to inform coastal research by project partners at the United States Naval Research Laboratory in Mississippi and the Louisiana Universities Marine Consortium, and assist the efforts of coastal managers in predicting coastline change and planning restoration projects to reduce land loss along Louisiana's coast.
+There have been a number of studies on the natural processes that contribute to this growth, but many of these studies lack tested models.
+We used remotely-sensed and in situ data, as well as Deltares Delft3D modeling software, to model water flow and sediment transport in the delta—calibrating the model using AirSWOT data.
+Model outputs will be used to inform coastal research by project partners at the United States Naval Research Laboratory in Mississippi and the Louisiana Universities Marine Consortium to assist the efforts of coastal managers in predicting coastline change and planning restoration projects to reduce land loss along Louisiana's coast.

 Community Concerns:

-Land loss due to erosion, land subsidence and sea level rise along the Louisiana coast has amounted to 4900 km2 since the 1930’s, threatening one of the most economically important port systems in the United States.
+Land loss due to erosion, land subsidence, and sea level rise along the Louisiana coast has amounted to 4900 km2 since the 1930’s, threatening one of the most economically important port systems in the United States.

 The State of Louisiana’s Comprehensive Master Plan for a Sustainable Coast (2012) confirmed that Louisiana has the potential to lose up to an additional 4500 km2 over the next 50 years.